elizabethadegbaju/crystalims/README.md

 # crystalims
-A cloud based inventory management system
+A cloud based inventory management system on GCP